 Target Turn Around Time in working days: 3 Working Days

-Test Inclusions: HbA1C, CRP, Iron, Total Protein, Albumin, Globulin, Creatinine, eGFR, ALT, AST, ALP, Gamma GT, Total Bilirubin, Cholesterol, HDL, Triglycerides, LDL, Cholesterol: HDL Ratio, TSH, CA125, Vitamin B12, Stool test for FOB (Faecal Occult Blood).
+Test Inclusions: HbA1C, CRP, Iron, Total Protein, Albumin, Globulin, Creatinine, eGFR, ALT, AST, ALP, Gamma GT, Total Bilirubin, Cholesterol, HDL, Triglycerides, LDL, Cholesterol: HDL Ratio, TSH, CA125, Vitamin B12.

 Special Instructions: Fast 8 hours (min) if fasting LDL & Trigycerides required.
 Samples for this profile MUST BE RETURNED TO THE LABORATORY FOR NEXT WORKING DAY delivery.